History & Staff

 Sr. Licensed Funeral Director/Assistant General Manager

-He is a member of the Church of the Holy Spirit in Gloversville, where he is a Lector, Eucharistic Minister and Secretary of the Holy Name Society.
-He is a 30 plus year member the Concordia Club, The Eccentric Club and 3rd Degree Knights of Columbus.
-John serves as a member of the Board of Directors of both Patriot Federal Bank and Mountain Valley Hospice Foundation and is a Division Chairman of United Way of Fulton County.
+He is a member of the Church of the Holy Spirit in Gloversville, where he is a Lector, Eucharistic Minister, Perpetual Eucharistic Adorer and Secretary of the Holy Name Society.
+He is a 35 plus year member the Concordia Club, The Eccentric Club and 3rd Degree Knights of Columbus.
+John serves as a member of the Board of Directors Mountain Valley Hospice Foundation.
 He is a Trustee of Prospect Hill Cemetery Association and is a member of the Mount Carmel Cemetery Committee.
-He has recently served as a Director of the Nathan Littauer Foundation for several years.
+He has recently served as a Director of the Nathan Littauer Foundation, Mountain Valley Hospice Board and the former Patriot Federal Bank Board.
+He also served as a Division Chairman of United Way of Fulton County.

-John and his wife, Sari, a Registered Nurse, have five children: Brandon, Brittany, Bradley, Brian and Brody.
+John and his wife, Sari, a Registered Nurse Supervisor, have five children: Brandon, Brittany, Bradley, Brian and Brody.
 They enjoy traveling and attending sporting events together.

 Martin J. Hughes